 Gisèle has produced riveting iconic images in which she describes an ambiguous zone in which the primeval medium touches upon the oneiric as a boundary between life and death.
 By exploring these themes underwater, Gisèle creates another reality, humanizing her subjects by presenting them out of their usual context.
 The resulting photographs create fictive realities within the surreal world of the aqueous environment.
 While considering the subject out of the usual context, the viewer is able to experience human achievement, vulnerability and power along with the fluidity and preciousness of time, becoming truly aware of memento mori.

-Gisèle holds a Bachelor of Art degree in Art History from the American University of Paris with a minor in photography from Parsons School of Art and Design in Paris as well as a Master’s degree in Fine Arts and Photography from Otis School of Art and Design in Los Angeles.
-She is fluent in five languages and has lived in The Netherlands, Greece, Switzerland and France.
+Gisèle holds a Master’s degree in Fine Arts and Photography from Otis School of Art and Design in Los Angeles and a Bachelor of Art degree in Art History from the American University of Paris and a BA in photography from Parsons School of Art and Design.
+She is fluent in five languages and has lived in The Netherlands, Greece, Cyprus, Switzerland and France.

 She currently resides in Santa Monica, California.